cainemerrick98/graft/ReadMe.md

 ## Tech

 For the frontend graft uses React and ReactFlow.
-And on the backend FastApi is used along with a SQL Database
+And on the backend Django is used along with a SQL Database